muzikology/Live2Share/replit.md

-# PropertyHub - Real Estate Platform
+# StudentShare - Student Accommodation Platform

 ## Overview

-PropertyHub is a full-stack real estate platform built with modern web technologies.
-It provides a comprehensive solution for property listings, search functionality, and inquiry management.
-The application serves both property seekers and property owners, offering features for browsing, listing, and managing real estate properties.
+StudentShare is a specialized platform for South African students seeking shared accommodation outside university residences.
+The platform connects students looking for flatmates, enables rent cost sharing, and provides landlords with comprehensive tenant information for communes, houses, and flats in surrounding suburbs and townships.
+Built with modern web technologies for seamless roommate matching and accommodation management.

 ## System Architecture